givemepower8/Phaser3Practices/docs/COC.md

 #### TH12 Spells

 Don't use up the spells to early and don't be too conservative to use them.
-Timely spells usage is the key to victory.
+Well-planed timely spells usage is the key to victory.

 - Troop boosting spells, rage, haste, clone, jump
 - Enemy building destruction spells, lightening, earthquake, freeze